Generating object files

 }

-Above createELFStreamer takes care the elf obj streamer.
-Fig. 35 as follow is MCELFStreamer inheritance tree.
-You can find a lot of operations in that inheritance tree.
+Above, createELFStreamer handles the ELF object streamer.
+Fig. 35 below shows the MCELFStreamer inheritance tree.
+You can find many operations within that inheritance tree.

 Register function of asm target streamer